-Submit your mandatory Notice of Intent by September 8, 2017
+Mandatory Notice of Intent was due September 8, 2017

-If you are applying for a fish or wildlife grant in our Peace Region, you must submit a mandatory Notice of Intent (NOI) by Friday, September 8, 2017.
+If you are applying for a fish or wildlife grant in our Peace Region, you must have submitted a mandatory Notice of Intent (NOI) by Friday, September 8, 2017.
+If you did not submit the NOI, sorry, but you cannot apply for a grant this year.
+Contact our Peace Region manager for more information.

 The NOI is an important part of our commitment to First Nations.
 It helps inform First Nations about your proposed project and allows our Peace Region Manager, Chelsea Coady, to provide you with additional guidance before submitting your grant application on October 27, 2017.